youngker/apparmor-wiki/AppArmorpolicyfeaturesDev.md

 # Introduction

+The addition of a feature ABI means that there are a few extra steps in profile development because new kernel features are not automatically used by policy.

 # Developing Policy

 Feature ABI rules make policy development harder in that new kernel features are not used right away.
 Instead to use new features the abi rule must be updated.